Lemonnik/RatDetectionGUI/README.md

 # RatDetectionGUI
-App for lab behavioral test "Paws"
+GUI for behavioral test "Paws".
+The test is used to detect gait disturbance in rodents.
+The project is in progress